Uyuni Salt Flat Tour 3 Days 2 Nights

 5. What should I bring to the tour?

-Bring a torch, because the lights go out when the generator runs dry.
 Take coins and small bills, as the bathrooms aren't free.
 Don’t forget sunglasses, a camera with spare batteries, extra water, sunscreen and a hat, a sleeping bag, extra snacks (especially fruit and protein), lip balm (the sun, wind, and dry air will crack them up), and your passport.
 Take warm clothes (layers are best) for nights, as temperatures can get very low.
 Bring a t-shirt for daytime use, a jumper for the evenings, a warm jacket, gloves, and woollen socks for the night-time.
 Also, remember comfortable walking shoes, flip-flops (for shared restroom facilities), a swimsuit, a towel, and a raincoat (for the rainy season, from December to March).
+Bring a torch, because the lights go out 10:00 p.m. the second night when the generator runs dry.
+First Night you have energy all night.

 6. Are there additional costs?